PythonOptimizers/pykrylov/README.rst

 PyKrylov
 ========

-PyKrylov is a Python package implementing common Krylov methods in pure Python.
+PyKrylov is a pure Python package implementing common Krylov methods in pure Python.

 Requirements
 ============

-1. `Python <http://www.python.org>`_ 2.3, 2.4 or 2.5.
-We are not sure about
+1. `Python <http://www.python.org>`_ 2.3, 2.4, 2.5 or 2.6.
+We are pretty sure
-   Python 2.6 compatibility and are pretty sure about incompatibility with Python 3.0.
+   Python 3.0 will not be compatible.
 2. `NumPy <http://www.scipy.org/NumPy>`_

 If you are working under Linux, OS/X or Windows, prebuilt packages are available.
 Remember that for efficiency, it is recommended to compile Numpy against optimized LAPACK and BLAS libraries.
+Under OS/X efficient implementations of BLAS and LAPACK are available from Xcode.
+Specify ``-framework Accelerate`` when installing NumPy.

 Krylov Methods